51Degrees/specifications/pipeline-specification/part3/pipeline-elements/set-headers-element.md

 client (For example [User-Agent Client Hints](http://51degrees.com/documentation/_device_detection__features__u_a_c_h__headers.html)).

-This relies on a Property naming convention whereby any Property values containing data that should be sent in a response header are named according to the following format:
+This relies on a Property naming convention whereby any Property values containing data that needs to be sent in a response header are named according to the following format:

 `SetHeader[Identifier][HeaderName]`